cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 #### CounterpartyLastPacketSequence Path

-The chain must store the counterparty's last packet sequence on `blockUpgradeHandshake`.
+The chain must store the counterparty's last packet sequence on `startFlushUpgradeHandshake`.
 This will be stored in the `counterpartyLastPacketSequence` path on the private store/

 ```typescript
 function channelCounterpartyLastPacketSequencePath(portIdentifier: Identifier, channelIdentifier: ChannelIdentifier): Path {